Healthcare & Medical Index

 Release Date

-Healthcare & Medical Index vs. Release Date
+Artificial Analysis Healthcare & Medical Index vs. Release Date

 Speed

-Healthcare & Medical Index: Output Token Composition
+Artificial Analysis Healthcare & Medical Index: Time per Task

-Healthcare & Medical Index: Cost Breakdown
+Artificial Analysis Healthcare & Medical Index: Output Tokens per Task

 Frequently Asked Questions

-The Healthcare & Medical Index is calculated as a weighted average of capability sub-scores, each normalised to a 0–100 scale.
-The sub-scores and their weights are: Medical & Health Knowledge (30%), Agentic (20%), Non-Hallucination (15%), Multimodal (15%), Reasoning (15%), and Long-Context (5%).
+The Healthcare & Medical Index is calculated as a weighted average of its capability sub-scores.
+The sub-scores and their weights are: Medical & Health Knowledge (35%), Agentic Knowledge Work (25%), Non-Hallucination (15%), Reasoning (15%), and Agentic Customer Interaction (10%).

 A higher Healthcare & Medical Index score indicates stronger overall performance across the benchmarks that make up the index.
 For a specific use case, individual benchmark results may be more informative than the composite score.